makersacademy/acebook-rails-template/README.md

 As a new User
 So that I can enter a secure password
-I would like to see an error message if my password is not valid - Password validation restrictions included on trello
+I would like to see an error message if my password is not valid

 As a newly signed up user
 So I can confirm my sign-up